qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 * |checkbox| :guilabel:`Warn when opening a project file saved with an older version of QGIS`

-Whenever you save a project in |qg| 2.2 now a backup of the project file is made.
+Whenever you save a project in |qg| a backup of the project file is made with the extension ~.

 .. _`sec_output`: